KenyTea/QA-Guru-HW15-Config-Ouner/README.md

 ___

 ## Notifications in Telegram channel

-The project is configured to send notifications about the results of launches from Jenkins to Telegram channel
+After completion of the work, the project sends a notification to the Telegram channel

 <p align="center">
   <img src="forReadme/Telegram_example.png">